Reading Time: 2 minutesStruggling with emotional control and relationships? Learn practical tips to reconnect and thrive.

 Reading Time: 8 minutes

-This level is the present moment, where “awareness,” “consciousness,” “mindfulness” and “feeling awake” exist.
+The first level is the present moment, where “awareness,” “consciousness,” “mindfulness” and “feeling awake” exist.
 Being in the moment allows you to take “response-ability” and direct your attention to the safety and calmness of the present that can be cultivated.

 Here are some practical tips to calm your emotions (and nervous system):